Amo95/youdooo/README.md

 From browser type/search:
 $ ip_address:<port> - localhost:5000
 ```

-Alternatively, you can download a desired version from the [Release page](https://github.com/bitbrute/evillimiter/releases).<br>

 ## Usage
 Type ```python3 app.py``` or ```flask run``` to start flask server.